cwant/hpc-beyond/_episodes/24-benchmarking.md

 - "Be able to benchmark parallel programs"
 keypoints:
 - "Deciding how many processors to run on is an iterative task"
+- "Speedup and efficiency are two measures that can help us figure out how many processors to run on"
 ---

 ## Using the `time` command to benchmark code